plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/how_to_penalty.md

 Furthermore, it is generally convenient to have this minimum value be zero.

-If the conditions above are violated, then the penalty can overwhelm the loss in the objective function, preventing a metamer from being found.
+If the first condition above is violated, then the penalty can overwhelm the loss in the objective function, preventing a metamer from being found.
+The second is required in order for the solution found by the synthesis procedure to have the desired property.

 To see why, let's say that we wanted to encourage all pixel values to lie *outside* the range $[0.4, 0.6]$.
 That is, we want to maximize the value from `po.regularize.penalize_range(image, allowed_range=(0.4, 0.6))`.
 The standard way to maximize a function in optimization frameworks is to minimize its negative value, so we can return the negative of the output from {func}`~plenoptic.regularize.penalize_range` instead: